studiobutter/anime_api/README.md

 # anime_api #

-API from certain Anime Games
+List of API from certain Anime Games.

 ## Notice ##